equizo/editor-values-provider/README.md

 ### Installation

 1. Install the repository with Unity Package Manager, or download/clone the repository.
-2. Use the static method `RuntimeGameObjectProvider.GetValues()` to access or set the test values in your non-MonoBehaviour scripts.
+2. Use the static method `RuntimeGameObjectProvider.GetValues()`, with an array of default values as a parameter, to access or set the test values in your non-MonoBehaviour scripts.

 ### Example Usage